-We break down the stem question in three branches and, eventually, map the problem with three hypotheses.
+We break down the question in two branches and explore those in detail.
+Eventually, we map the problem with three hypotheses.
 The second hypothesis is the one addressing the potential doping situation: “Christopher Froome won the 2013 TdF because doping gave him the edge to beat his competition.”
 So let’s focus on that one.

 To establish that Chris Froome doped, we need to establish that -1- our body of evidence supports this hypothesis and -2- our body of evidence doesn’t contradict this hypothesis.

 Note that, to confirm this hypothesis, both arguments must be true: they are a set of necessary and sufficient conditions to support the hypothesis.
 A reasonable doubt on either of those should be enough for us to discard the overall hypothesis.